 3. Great ways to save time looking for your villa

 Once you have chosen your preferred location, the next step is the villa.
 We have so many varied styles to choose from; clifftop spectacular ‘bucket list’ style villas, through to ultra-contemporary villas, Balinese style, to your more basic budget style.
-The list is huge so what we have done to make life easier is installed a price filter to eliminate those villas that are simply out of your budget.
+The list is huge so what we have done to make life easier is install a price filter to eliminate those villas that are simply out of your budget.
 So once you have chosen your area and budget all you need to do is research.

 4. The importance of your villa reservation team.

 You can always tell how your holiday experience is going to pan out by the relationship you have with your villa booking team.
 Take note of how quickly they get back to you, their response times, their level of English, their attitude, level of customer service support and willingness to answer as many questions you throw at them.